quinlanW/PLA-GNN/README.md

 > >
 > >log (need to create on your own)
 > >
-> >> This folder stores program execution results.
+> >> This folder stores program execution results (Includes images, run records in txt format, result matrix, etc.).

 ---